realm/ci-actions/mdb-realm/README.md

-# Deploy MDB Realm apps
+# Deploy Atlas Cluster

-This action exposes an API to create an Atlas cluster and then import previously exported MDB Realm applications.
+This action exposes an API to obtain an Atlas cluster.
+It will create the cluster or use an existing one if it was previously created.

 ## deploy

-The main action will deploy an M5 Atlas cluster and then import one or several MDB Realm applications using `realm-cli`.
+The action will deploy an M5 Atlas cluster.
+If `clusterName` is specified, the cluster will use that name, otherwise a hashed 8-character name will be generated from the run id and the attempt id.

 ## Usage